manishk050/Warehouse-and-Retail-Sales-Analysis/README.md

 ```
 .
-├── 📄 montgomery_county_analysis.ipynb   # Jupyter Notebook with the full Python analysis
+├── 📄 warehouse and retail sales data analysis.ipynb   # Jupyter Notebook with the full Python analysis
 ├── 📄 index.html                                       # The final single-page application infographic
 └── 📄 README.md                                        # You are here!
 ```

 ---